ucsdsysnet/Rosebud/fpga_src/accel/pigasus_sme/python/README.md

 ## Scripts

 * pcap_gen.py: Reads the rule files and generates an attack traffic.
+Makefile has examples of how to use it and set the reordering percentage.
 * safe_gen.py: Generates some safe traffic as background traffic (used in the Snort on Xeon CPU comparison test).
+You can set the min and max message size to the same value, and the output pcap can be used for the Makefile in the pcaps directory.
 * rule_cleaner.py: Simplifies some of the rules, so the checks performed are the same as the checks done by the hardware acclerator (used in the Snort on Xeon CPU comparison test).
 * hls_gen.py: Used to convert the rules into C code and then use Vivado HLS to generate the accelerator. <ins>final_mapping.txt</ins> is used by this script, which was output of the <ins>pcap_gen.py</ins> script as it did the parsing of the rules.
 This effort was forwent as Vitis HLS was very slow, but we kept the scripts for future use.